bibanon/bibanon/Home.md

 In order to make this project a success, we need lots of help.
 See [[Help]] to see what needs to be done.

 Also, even with the ability to keep an independent local copy, Git is still heavily reliant on central servers.
-We need help building a [[Fully Decentralized Wiki]], and this will require development of [[Gittorrent]] or [[Hg-Freenet]].
+We need help building a [[Fully Decentralized Wiki|Ukiyo-e]], and this will require development of [[Gittorrent]] or [[Hg-Freenet]].

 ## Contact